gpx1000/Vulkan-Tutorial/en/01_Overview.md

 pipeline.
 That means that you will have to create many VkPipeline objects in advance for all the different combinations you need for your rendering operations.
 Only some basic configuration, like viewport size and clear color, can be changed dynamically.
-All of the state also needs to be described explicitly, there is no default color blend state, for example.
+All the states also need to be described explicitly; there is no default color blend state, for example.

-The good news is that because you're doing the equivalent of ahead-of-time compilation versus just-in-time compilation, there are more optimization opportunities for the driver and runtime performance is more predictable, because large state changes like switching to a different graphics pipeline are made very explicit.
+The good news is that because you're doing the equivalent of ahead-of-time compilation versus just-in-time compilation, there are more optimization opportunities.
+The driver and runtime performance is more predictable because large state changes like switching to a different graphics pipeline are made very explicit.

 ### Step 7 - Command pools and command buffers